 'Code of conduct?'

-Maybe Reker's advice is relevant for some, more or less in the same way people keep their doors locked when they're out of their homes, park their cars in safe places or try to avoid dark alleys.
+Reker's suggestion is not entirely irrelevant though, more or less in the same way people keep their doors locked when they're out of their homes, park their cars in safe places or try to avoid dark alleys.

 In societies where women cover their faces and entire bodies sexual harassment and rape are a daily occurrence.
 There is no proof that women who dress in a prim way or adopt a modest behavior suffer less harassment than others.

-Rape, sexual assaults and harassments are crimes.
-Preventing such crime requires more than just a call for women to keep away from men.
+Rape, sexual assaults and harassment are crimes.
+Preventing such crimes requires more than just a call for women to keep away from men.
 Primarily, it requires education, deterrence and strict law enforcement - for all sexes.

 What is surely not the solution, is urging women to change their habits under the guise of taking care of them - only to then blame them for not following the instructions.